karafka/karafka/README.md

     end

     # Define this method if you want to use Sidekiq reentrancy.
-    # Logic to do if Sidekiq worker fails.
+    # Logic to do if Sidekiq worker fails (because of exception, timeout, etc).
-    # E.g. because it takes more time than you define in config.worker_timeout setting.
     def after_failure
       Service.new.remove_from_queue(params[:message])
     end